Trans Qatari princess who shared ordeal in a letter in 2015, now granted asylum in Britain

 In the leaked document seen by The Sunday Times, the princess said she had no option but to flee because their home country is very strict with the Sharia law, "I am born a female but was male on the inside.
 Being gay in Qatar is considered punishable by law and death.
 Qatar is extremely strict in Sharia."

-The hand-written documents also revealed how the sheikha felt depressed because they were not comfortable in their body.
+The hand-written documents also revealed how Sheikha felt depressed because she was not comfortable in her body.

-They said they wanted to "be a boy", and had been banned from travelling without a male family member, the newspaper reported.
+She said she wanted to "be a boy", and had been banned from travelling without a male family member, the newspaper reported.

-They further wrote, "I felt as though my life had been thrown in the garbage.
+"I felt as though my life had been thrown in the garbage.
 I never wanted to marry my male cousins like the rest of my family.
 I am terrified of what my brothers are about to unleash.
-I am scared."
+I am scared," she wrote.

 How did the Qatari princess land in the UK?

-According to interviews with asylum case workers in the United Kingdom, they intend to undergo sex reassignment surgery and marry their girlfriend, thereby starting a new life outside of Qatar.
+According to interviews with asylum case workers in the United Kingdom, she intends to undergo sex reassignment surgery and marry her girlfriend, thereby starting a new life outside of Qatar.
 They were granted asylum in 2015 and given permission to stay for five years as refugees.

 As the World Cup continues, some LGBTQ+ fans have chosen to stay away due to safety concerns.